The Happiest Countries in the World

-It goes without saying that happy countries make for great travel destinations; as it happens, Classic Journeys runs tours in 12 of this year’s top 20 Happiest Countries.
-Here’s a quick look at each of those.
+It goes without saying that happy countries make for great travel destinations.
+And, as it happens, many Classic Journeys favorites made the list of the World’s 20 Happiest Countries in the UN’s latest edition of its World Happiness Report.

 Fun Fact – corned beef and cabbage is widely shunned in Ireland, and for good reason.
 The food there is much better than our go-to St. Patrick’s Day fare.